core-wg/oscore-key-update/draft-ietf-core-oscore-key-update.md

 * The responder always offers the fresh value N2
 * The responder is always the first one deriving CTX\_NEW.
 * The initiator is always the first one achieving key confirmation, hence the first one able to safely discard CTX\_OLD.
-* Both the initiator and the responder use the same respective OSCORE Sender ID and Recipient ID.
-Also, they both preserve and use the same OSCORE ID Context from CTX\_OLD.
+* Both the initiator and the responder use and preserve the same respective OSCORE Sender ID and Recipient ID.
+Also, if CTX_OLD specifies an OSCORE ID Context, both peers use and preserve the same OSCORE ID Context.

-This situation, however, should not pose significant problems even for a constrained server operating at a capacity of one request per second, thus ensuring the reliability and robustness of the system even under such circumstances.

-A KUDOS message that is a CoAP request can target 2 different types of resources: i) A well-known KUDOS resource (see Section {{well-known-kudos-desc}}) or an analogous one using resource type "core.kudos" (see Section {{well-known-kudos-desc}}).
-In such case no application processing is expected and no payload should be included in the request (before OSCORE protection). ii) A real application resource, meaning any resource the server makes available which is not a well-known KUDOS resource or analogous.
-In such case the request can include payload (before OSCORE protection) and normal application processing should occur.
+If a KUDOS message is a CoAP request, then it can target two different types of resources at the recipient CoAP server:

+* The well-known KUDOS resource at /.well-known/kudos, or an alternative KUDOS resource with resource type "core.kudos" (see Sections {{well-known-kudos-desc}} and {{rt-kudos}}).
+In such a case, no application processing is expected at the CoAP server, and the plain CoAP request composed before OSCORE protection should not include an application payload.

+* A non-KUDOS resource, i.e., an actual application resource that a CoAP request can target in order to trigger application processing at the CoAP server.
+In such a case, the plain CoAP request composed before OSCORE protection may include an application payload, if admitted by the request method.

-Following the same logic, any CoAP response can be a KUDOS message.
-If the response is produced by a resource well-known KUDOS resource (or analogous) then no plain payload is expected, while in any other case a payload may be present.
+Similarly, any CoAP response can also be a KUDOS message.
+If the corresponding CoAP request has targeted a KUDOS resource, then the plain CoAP response composed before OSCORE encryption should not include an application payload.
+Otherwise, an application payload may be included.

 Once a peer acting as initiator (responder) has sent (received) the first KUDOS message, that peer MUST NOT send a non KUDOS message to the other peer, until having completed the key update process on its side.
 The initiator completes the key update process when receiving the second KUDOS message and successfully verifying it with CTX\_NEW.
 The responder completes the key update process when sending the second KUDOS message, as protected with CTX\_NEW.

-In particular, CTX\_OLD is the most recent OSCORE Security Context that a peer has with a given ID Context, before initiating KUDOS, or upon having received and successfully verified the first KUDOS message.
-In turn, CTX\_NEW is the most recent OSCORE Security Context that a peer has, with a given ID Context, before sending the second KUDOS message, or upon having received and successfully verified the second KUDOS message.
+In particular, CTX\_OLD is the most recent OSCORE Security Context that a peer has with a given ID Context or without ID Context, before initiating the KUDOS procedure or upon having received and successfully verified the first KUDOS message.
+In turn, CTX_NEW is the most recent OSCORE Security Context that a peer has with a given ID Context or without ID Context, before sending the second KUDOS message or upon having received and successfully verified the second KUDOS message.

 In the following sections, 'Comb(a,b)' denotes the byte concatenation of two CBOR byte strings, where the first one has value 'a' and the second one has value 'b'.
 That is, Comb(a,b) = bstr .cbor a \| bstr .cbor b, where \| denotes byte concatenation.